 As with most flea-markets around the world, there’s a decent amount of what might uncharitably be called ‘junk’.
 But while it’s likely that the genuine bargains of yesteryear aren’t quite so common these days, we have it on good authority that you can also find genuine antiques (the best spots are at the back, apparently).

 Then there’s the food.
-Samosas, pakoras and yogi tea from the vegetarian stall; waffles made with jelly and bio ice cream in the summer; and you have to check out the open air beer garden Schoenwetter, where you can try bio sausages, tasty dinnele (flammkuchen) straight out of the oven and lecker strudel.
+Samosas, pakoras and yogi tea from the vegetarian stall; waffles made with jelly and bio ice cream in the summer; and you have to check out the open air beer garden Schönwetter, where you can try bio sausages, tasty dinnele (Flammkuchen) straight out of the oven and lecker Strudel.

 Adjacent to the market you’ll find the actual Mauerpark, a strip of landscaped green that was once the site of the Berlin Wall and the associated death strip.
-Going back further, to the 19th and early 20th centuries, the site was the location of various railway termini, such as the Old Nordbahnhof that connected Berlin with Stralsund and the Baltic Sea, and the Stettiner Bahnhof.
+Going back further, to the nineteenth and early twentieth-centuries, the site was the location of various railway termini, such as the Old Nordbahnhof that connected Berlin with Stralsund and the Baltic Sea, and the Stettiner Bahnhof.

 Loomed over by the Friedrich Ludwig Jahn Stadium and the Max Schmelling Halle, the Mauerpark happily now brings people together rather than divide them, especially in the warmer months when you’ll find everything from temporary kid’s parks to DJs.

-And you have to check out the weekly karaoke session in the s0-called bear-pit, which attracts massive crowds between 1.30 and 5pm (weather depending).
+And you have to check out the karaoke sessions in the s0-called bear-pit, which attracts massive crowds between 1.30 and 5pm (weather depending).
 A great mix of serious singing talent and insouciant community vibe.

 Even in colder weather the market draws decent numbers.
-And if you’re interested in learning more about the Wall, just stroll further down Bernauerstr., where you’ll find the Berlin Wall Memorial (open all year round) and the insightful Visitor Center.
+If you’re interested in learning more about the Wall, just stroll further down Bernauerstraße, where you’ll find the Berlin Wall Memorial (open all year round) and the insightful Visitor Center.